 ---|---|

-Hierarchy API | Enabling this field for select Dimensions allow you to use SQL table-valued functions.
-Each time the Application is deployed, the hierarchy information will be updated for use. |
+Hierarchy API* | Enabling this field for select Dimensions allow you to use SQL table-valued functions.
+Each time the Application is deployed, the hierarchy information will be updated. |

 All Hierarchy | Enabling this field for a Dimension deploys its flat list as part of the SSAS deployment.
 As a best practice, this setting should remain false (i.e., box unchecked) for all Dimensions. |

 Unique | Enforce uniqueness for a Dimension's Member Labels.
 As a best practice, this setting should be set to true for all Dimensions.
-Member Labels should be unique in order to be referenced in Form and Rule development. |
+Member Labels should be unique to be referenced in Form and Rule development. |

 Read-Only | Sometimes the Dimensions and hierarchies are maintained through ETL and, at other times, a manual process.
 By making the Dimension read-only, users cannot edit it. |

-SSAS Type | If integration with other client tools require specific attribute types, this option allows you to specify the type of data held in a Dimension.
+SSAS Type | If integration with other client tools requires specific attribute types, this option allows you to specify the data type held in a Dimension.
 For more info on attribute types, refer to Microsoft's AttributeType Enum page. |

 Apply Changes